viceroypenguin/VsaTemplate/readme.md

 Vogen is used to fight against primitive obsession, where every id in the system is an `int`.
 Instead, all business layer DTOs use a Vogen generated id type instead.

-### Mapperly

-Mapperly is used to map data between various DTOs and db entities.
-This simplifies a lot of the boilerplate code for copying data between objects.

-In the past, I have rejected mapping libraries such as AutoMapper, because there can be hidden runtime bugs when refactoring or changing entities.
-It is easy to forget to update one side of the object vs the other, and having this show up at compile-time is much safer than at run-time.

-However, Mapperly does have one advantage that even manually writing mapping code does not have: it will provide a build error when properties are missing from one side or the other.
-An `.editorconfig` is added to the `Services` project to enforce RMG012 and RMG020, which identify missing properties in either direction.
-This requires that any refactoring include the DTOs and entities such that they are correctly matching.

 ### Auth0